In this Post: Learn how to decorate a small bungalow living room and make a lasting impact!

 There is no denying the beauty of architect James Laughlin’s work.
 James brings a neutral palette to his small bungalow living room.
 The room is filled with warmth but also hosts creativity and individuality.
-For example, in this room, Jame’s used six sketches from his college thesis and used them as wall art!
+For example, in this room, James used six sketches from his college thesis and used them as wall art!

 In a small and narrow room, it is important that every piece of decor serves a purpose.
-Your decorations should allow people to easily move in and out your room without having to move things around.
-Therefore, if you aren’t thoughtful about where you place things, you may overcrowd the space very quickly.
+Your decorations should allow people to easily move in and out of your room without having to move things around.
+Therefore, if you aren’t thinking about where you place things, you may overcrowd the space very quickly.
 It may help to push your couch against a wall to create some space.
 Even a simple neutral couch can bring character to your room, especially if you pair it with gorgeous wall art, like James modeled for us above!